aws-samples/amazon-sagemaker-gluonts-entrypoint/README.md

-This repository contains the example that supplement the [blog post](https://aws.amazon.com/blogs/industries/novartis-ag-uses-amazon-sagemaker-and-gluonts-for-demand-forecasting/) on using [GluonTS](https://ts.gluon.ai/) to develop custom forecasting models on [Amazon SageMaker](https://aws.amazon.com/sagemaker/), and to generate forecasts with those custom models.
+This repository contains the example that supplement the [blog post](https://aws.amazon.com/blogs/industries/novartis-ag-uses-amazon-sagemaker-and-gluonts-for-demand-forecasting/) on using [GluonTS](https://ts.gluon.ai/) to develop custom product demand forecasting on [Amazon SageMaker](https://aws.amazon.com/sagemaker/), and generate demand forecasts for each products with custom models.

-The sample notebooks demonstrate how to experiment with multiple models quicker with only parameteric changes to the entrypoint train script.
+The sample notebooks demonstrate faster experimentation with multiple custom models.
+The changes involves only parameteric changes to the entrypoint train script.

 ![Structure of this repo](references/repo-layout.png)